 We look forward to welcoming you to ‘The Bothy’’, a traditional stone cottage, situated at Clachnabrain in beautiful Glen Clova.
 It is affectionately known locally as ‘The Clachie’.
 The cottage has been updated to provide a comfortable lodging which preserves the character and integrity of the building, retaining many original features.
 Glen Clova is regarded by many as the finest of the Angus glens, and is a magnificent area for walking, cycling and spotting wildlife.

 Accommodation is all on one level and offers one double bedroom with en-suite shower room.
 There is a single fold-down bed for use in the lounge, at a small additional charge if for a third person.
 The lounge has a feature fireplace with woodburning stove, flat screen TV, and DVD player.
-The compact kitchen has everything you will need, with electric oven and hob, microwave, and fridge.
+The compact kitchen has everything you will need, with electric oven and hob, microwave, and fridge/freezer.
 There is an enclosed garden with private parking area, lawn, patio area and seating.
-There is also a shed containing wood for the stove; bikes can be stored.

 Heating is via a cosy woodburning stove which is supplemented by electric panel heaters.
 A supply of kindling and logs is provided.
 There is a selection of books, games and DVDs in the lounge.
-The Bothy is also equipped with hairdryer, heated towel rail, DAB radio and radio alarm.
+The Bothy is also equipped with hairdryer, heated towel rail, and DAB radio.

-Fuel, power and pack for the wood-burner are included in the rent, as are bed linen and towels.
+Power and starter pack for the wood-burner are included in the rent, as are bed linen and towels.

 Up to two well-behaved dogs are welcome free of charge, but we respectfully request that they are not allowed on furniture.

 The Bothy operates a strict ‘no smoking’ policy; please do so outside the dwelling.